 Long tail keywords (containing three words or more) are proven to work for e-commerce websites.
 Let’s take Amazon as an example – the number one shopping site in the world – who makes a staggering 57% of sales from long-tail keyword searches.
-Although it may be incredibly difficult to outrank retailers like Amazon, using long tail keywords will mean you have got a good chance of ranking high on the SERP (depending on competition and search volume, of course) which can result in a 36.4% click-through rate (CTR) on Google if you reach the first page.
+Although it may be incredibly difficult to outrank retailers like Amazon, using long tail keywords will mean you have got a good chance of ranking high on the SERP (depending on competition and search volume, of course) which, according to Search Engine Watch, can result in a 36.4% click-through rate (CTR) on Google if you reach the first page.

 As a result, it is key to ensure you are ranking on page one for the right keywords, to attract the right customers with relevant search intent.
 But instead of asking yourself “where do I want my product pages to rank?”, you should be asking yourself:

 “How can I rank highly for relevant keywords when my competition is so high?”